Single Parent's Guide to Online Support Groups and How to Reduce Common Stressors

 Circlesup.com hosts virtual spaces for groups of peers to navigate similar challenges together.
 A professional social worker, psychologist, or therapist leads each Circle.

-Participants have access to weekly video meetings, an online group chat, and science-based coping tools.
+Participants can access weekly video meetings, an online group chat, and science-based coping tools.

-Approximately 86% of participants report their Circle gives them hope, and 70% report feeling supported after their weekly Circle.
+Approximately 86% of participants reported that their Circle gave them hope, and 70% reported feeling supported after their weekly Circle.

 Someone interested in joining will need to complete a brief discovery questionnaire.
 Circles will offer several support groups based on someone's responses.

-Membership costs $79 monthly; however, Circles offers financial assistance to those in need and a free one-month trial.
+Membership costs $79 monthly; however, Circles offers financial assistance and a free one-month trial to those in need.

 4. Meetup.com